-- Spray a small 9 X 9 cake pan.
+- Spray a small 9 X 9 cake pan with baking spray or cover with parchment paper.
 Set aside.

 - Mix softened butter, oats, flour, walnuts and cinnamon in a small bowl, until large crumbs form.
 A pastry cutter or potato masher helps make quick work of this.

 - Set aside about 2 cups of the mixture, this doesn’t have to be exact.

 - Spread the remaining mixture onto the bottom of the prepared pan and press lightly.
 Use part of the remaining crumbs if necessary to form a uniform crust.

 - Drain the peaches.
 Add vanilla and stir, mixing well.
 Sprinkle the peaches with cornstarch stir again until incorporated.